nadeap/UP-Data-Science/README.md

 2. Pengeluaran Per Kapita
 3. Rerata Lama Sekolah
 4. Usia Harapan Hidup

-and dependent variables: the type of HDI/IPM.
+And dependent variables: the type of HDI/IPM.

-if you want to try this project, click this link: https://nadeap-up-data-science-app-4gv37y.streamlit.app/
+If you want to try this project, click this link: https://nadeap-up-data-science-app-4gv37y.streamlit.app/

 You can also run this project on localhost by installing some requirements (requirements.txt).